VolkenTech/internship/README.md

   With this exercise you will get an idea of how internet works.
 18. Write a program with all the keywords in Java
 19. Write Java program to print your name in local language and run it in your IDE.
 20. Create Point class in Java.
-And write a program to create 10 Random paints in Java.
+And write a program to create 10 Random points in Java.
 21. Write a program that takes names of N people and randomly splits them into groups of M users  where 1<M<N, and ramining people are distributed between the groups.
   - Draw a rectangle on a Window/Frame.
 And understand every line of code you have copy pasted.
   - Move that rectangle on every mouse click.